oauthstuff/draft-oauth-rar/main.md

 # Security Considerations {#security_considerations}

 Authorization details are sent through the user agent in case of an OAuth authorization request, which makes them vulnerable to modifications by the user.
 If integrity of the authorization details is a concern, clients MUST protect authorization details against tampering and swapping.
 This can be achieved by signing the request using signed request objects as defined in [@RFC9101] or using the `request_uri` authorization request parameter as defined in [@RFC9101] in conjunction with [@RFC9126] to pass the URI of the request object to the authorization server.

 All strings MUST be compared using the exact byte representation of the characters as defined by [@RFC8259].
 This is especially true for the `type` field, which dictates which other fields and functions are allowed in the request.
 The server MUST NOT perform any form of collation, transformation, or equivalence on the string values.

 The common data field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is  possible to unambiguously assign permissions to resource servers.
 In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service) through audience restriction.

 # Privacy Considerations {#privacy_considerations}

 Implementers MUST design and use authorization details in a privacy-preserving manner.

 Any sensitive personal data included in authorization details MUST be prevented from leaking, e.g., through referrer headers.
 Implementation options include encrypted request objects as defined in [@RFC9101] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing [@RFC9126] and the `request_uri` authorization request parameter as defined in [@RFC9101].
-The later does not require application level encryption but it requires another message exchange between client and AS.
+The latter does not require application level encryption but it requires another message exchange between client and AS.

 Even if the request data is encrypted, an attacker could use the authorization server to learn the user data by injecting the encrypted request data into an authorization request on a device under his control and use the authorization server's user consent screens to show the (decrypted) user data in the clear.
 Implementations MUST consider this attacker vector and implement appropriate countermeasures, e.g. by only showing portions of the data or, if possible, determining whether the assumed user context is still the same (after user authentication).

 The AS MUST take into consideration the privacy implications when sharing authorization details with the client or resource servers.
 The AS SHOULD share this data with those parties on a "need to know" basis.